THANHTINHSHR/DWH-Stock-BigData/README-v2.md

 > 📌 **Note:**
 > You can also run the project using Docker instead of Minikube.
 > Ensure your `.env` file is correctly filled with required environment variables.

-## 🖼️ Screenshots / Demo
-GIF or image/video link showing it in action.

 ## 🔗 Reference to Old Version
 For full project structure and previous setup, check: